 A wide variety of schools in many areas of the country offer aviation programs.
 Each program is different, and prospective students need to research each program before deciding which one matches their career goals.
 It’s also important to remember that a career as a pilot does not require military training, as was common in the past.
 Today, more new pilots have civilian training than military backgrounds.

 Students in the northeast will want to check out Delaware State University, located in Dover.
 Moving down the coast, Elizabeth City State University in North Carolina, Hampton University, Norfolk State University, and Edward Waters University are all wonderful HBCU options.

 Students in the south also have a wide variety of local options.
-Explore the aviation programs offered by Langston University in Oklahoma, Morris Brown College in Atlanta and Tennessee State University, located in Nashville.
+Explore the aviation programs offered by Florida Memorial University in Miami, Langston University in Oklahoma, Morris Brown College in Atlanta and Tennessee State University, located in Nashville.